-After this, we filtered out the papers that could not be decided on based solely on the abstract.
+After this initial cull, we filtered out the papers that could not be decided on based solely on the abstract.
 This was performed via reading the paper itself, which reduced the list to a final count of 516 papers.
 After this, we separated the papers into groupings by application and algorithms, which helped to define the structure of this review.
 Additional frequently encountered citations were added, along with recent papers that cite prior review papers.
-See Fig.~\ref{fig:sankey} for a figure summarizing this process, and Fig.~\ref{fig:histogram} for a histogram plotting the number of included publications over time.
+See Fig.~\ref{fig:histogram} for a histogram plotting the number of included publications over time, and Fig.~\ref{fig:sankey} for a figure summarizing the filtering process.